ingadhoc/sale/sale_order_type_automation/README.rst

 Configuration
 =============

-To configure this module, you need to set automation options on sale order type:
+To configure this module, you need to set automation options on sale order type

 Usage